ladybug-tools/ladybug-web/shadow-range-obj-opener/readme.md

 ## Wishlist

 * Highlight a particular Sun Position - darken its shadow and dim the other shadows
+* Add geolocation?
+* Add analemmas?
-* Sun positions panel: number the items
+* Sun positions panel: number the items?

 * Mostapha: Finally, isn't it easier to scale and move sunpath instead of the geometry?
 I imagine cases that the user input a complex mesh and moving or scaling the geometry will be expensive performance wise.

 ## Change Log

+### 2016-06-27 ~ R2.1

+* Update read me
+* Add degree symbols to Sun Positions panel
+* Adjust css
+* Add time zone update

 ### 2016-06-26 ~ R2